After Years In Refugee Camps, A Family Celebrates Its First Christmas In The U.S.

 But the kids are loving it.

 After the excitement of the holidays has passed, the volunteers will continue helping the family.
-They've committed to assist them for a full year.
-But Sharon Fine says she plans to stick around longer.
+They've committed to assisting them for a full year.
+But Fine says she plans to stick around longer.

 "They are my family now," she says.
 "So I hope, I feel actually, that they'll always be a part of a big part of my life."

 Fine's family visits Furaha, Roger and the kids weekly.
 Her teenage kids play with the younger kids and teach them English.
-Mike Fine, Sharon's husband, is always on call to handle any issues they might have.
+Mike Katz, Sharon's husband, is always on call to handle any issues they might have.

 "They are people with very big hearts who live with a lot of love," says Roger.
 "They took us in, and it is good now to be with family."